-The extent and duration of the industry downturn is highly uncertain.
-Although many capital projects have been delayed or cancelled as a result of the industry downturn, which in turn has impacted the demand for drilling fluid products, Bri-Chem remains focused on maintaining strong customer relationships, managing inventory levels and controlling costs and debt.
-Management implemented a number of cost saving initiatives in the first quarter of 2015 with an annualized fixed cost savings of approximately \$3.2 million.
-In addition, since the beginning of the year, management has decreased inventories by \$12.3 million and has reduced debt by \$17.8 million over the first half of 2015.
+With the persistent industry downturn of drilling activity experienced in 2015, there remains a fair amount of uncertainty as to the duration of the commodity price volatility, which in turn will continue to put strain on drilling activity throughout North America.
+Although many capital projects have been delayed or cancelled as a result of the industry downturn, which impacts the demand for drilling fluid products, Bri-Chem has successfully maintained its national distribution infrastructure which has reinforced our competitive advantage to our customers in the marketplace.
+In addition, management has continued to implement more cost saving initiatives in Q3 which will now result in annualized fixed cost savings of approximately \$4.4 million.
+Since the beginning of the year, Bri-Chem has also decreased its inventory levels by \$17.5 million and has reduced its senior debt by \$19.4 million.
 Over the medium to longer term, the Company is positioned to manage through this industry downturn given its solid customer relationships, diverse geographic product offering, and low operating overheads.